RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### Final exam

-We will have a final exam in the course, given at these times:
+We will have a final exam in the course, given at these times (in your usual classroom unless otherwise announced):

 - Section 02: Wednesday, April 23 from 8:00-9:50am
 - Section 03: Monday, April 21 from 10:00-11:50am